utkarshdubey/alerts-js/README.md

 It's absolutely **free** and infact the developer code is **open-source**.
 Do what you want to, hack, break, distribute, we aren't sueing you.

 ### How will you make money? 💰💰💰
 We won't.
 But we require money for hosting the Web Interface, so we depend on donations and sponsorers.
-If you want to donate us, you could do it on [PayPal](https://www.paypal.me/udicon), for sponsoring please contact us
+If you want to donate us, you could do it on [PayPal](https://www.paypal.me/udicon) or Join our Discord Server for perks, for sponsoring please contact us
 [here](https://utkarsh.co).

 ### I want a library added, could you do it? 😁